starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 # PS4 Keyboard and Mouse Adapter
 Disclaimer: This project is not endorsed or certified by Sony, Playstation or any of their partners.

+## UI

+Click the images for bigger views

 <a href="documentation/example-ui-1.png" target="_blank"><img src="documentation/example-ui-1.png" alt="example UI Tab 1" width="200"/></a>
 <a href="documentation/example-ui-2.png" target="_blank"><img src="documentation/example-ui-2.png" alt="example UI Tab 2" width="200"/></a>